 What is criminal attempt?

-Criminal law is one of the few areas of life in which failure is rewarded.
+Criminal law is one of the few areas of life in which failure is actually rewarded.

-In Colorado, if you try to commit a criminal action, but fail, you are guilty of criminal attempt.
+In Colorado, if you try to commit a crime, but fail, you are guilty of criminal attempt.
 However, in most cases, the penalty for criminal attempt is one class of offense lighter than punishment would have been had you succeeded.

 To help you better understand criminal attempt sentencing, our Colorado criminal defense lawyers discuss, below: